sigp/lighthouse/README.md

 source of [Casper FFG finality](https://arxiv.org/abs/1710.09437), if desired.

-It is a requirement that ETH can move freely between shard chains, as well as between Eth 2.0 and present-Ethereum blockchains.
+It is a requirement that ETH can move freely between shard chains, as well as between Serenity and present-Ethereum blockchains.
 The exact mechanics of these transfers remain an active topic of research and their details are yet to be confirmed.

-## Ethereum 2.0 Progress
+## Ethereum Serenity Progress

-Ethereum 2.0 is not fully specified and a working implementation does not yet exist.
+Ethereum Serenity is not fully specified and a working implementation does not yet exist.
 Some teams have demos available which indicate progress, but do not constitute a complete product.
 We look forward to providing user functionality once we are ready to provide a minimum-viable user experience.

-The work-in-progress Eth 2.0 specification lives [here](https://github.com/ethereum/eth2.0-specs/blob/master/specs/casper_sharding_v2.1.md) in the [ethereum/eth2.0-specs](https://github.com/ethereum/eth2.0-specs) repository.
-The spec is still in a draft phase, however there are several teams basing their Eth 2.0 implementations upon it while the Ethereum Foundation research team continue to fill in the gaps.
+The work-in-progress Serenity specification lives [here](https://github.com/ethereum/eth2.0-specs/blob/master/specs/casper_sharding_v2.1.md) in the [ethereum/eth2.0-specs](https://github.com/ethereum/eth2.0-specs) repository.
+The spec is still in a draft phase, however there are several teams basing their Serenity implementations upon it while the Ethereum Foundation research team continue to fill in the gaps.
 There is active discussion about the specification in the [ethereum/sharding](https://gitter.im/ethereum/sharding) gitter channel.
 A proof-of-concept implementation in Python is available at